adlotsof/adlotsof.github.io/index.md

 # Tim S
-## Beginner android dev learning everything at the same time
+## Android beginner learning everything at the same time
 - problem-orientated
 - in love with details
 - patient, but always choosing the quick fix